 - Heat the oil in a large skillet over medium-high heat.
 Cook the onion, stirring often, until a bit charred and softened but not falling apart, 5–7 minutes.
 Add the red pepper flakes and toss it all to combine.
 Remove the pan from heat and mix in the lime juice and honey.
 Let cool, then mix in the lime zest.

 - Preheat the oven to 350°.
-Toast the hazelnuts on a small rimmed baking sheet, stirring occasionally, until golden brown, 6–8 minutes.
-Once they're cool, put them in a clean dish towel and rub off the skins.
-Separate the nuts from the skins and coarsely chop them.
+Toast the nuts on a small rimmed baking sheet, stirring occasionally, until golden brown, 8 - 10 minutes.
+Let them cool a bit and then coarsely chop them.

 - Increase the oven temperature to 400°.